 Segregation refers to education where the pupil with SEN follows education in separate special classes or special schools for the largest part – 80% or more – of the school day.
 Agency member countries have agreed upon this operational definition.

-The three remaining questions provide contextual information with notes and clarifications, particularly referring to legal definitions of special needs:
+The three remaining questions provide contextual information with notes and clarifications, particularly referring to legal definitions of special educational needs:

 6. Compulsory age range, with a specification of primary and secondary age phases if appropriate